 Exclusion is the full-time withdrawal of a student's right to attend a particular school and school related functions, on the authority of the Executive Director.
 Exclusion from one school does not prohibit the enrolment of the student in another Brisbane Catholic Education school, unless the student has been specifically prohibited by the Executive Director from attending all Brisbane Catholic Education schools.
-In extreme circumstances, a Principal may, in consultation with the Senior Leader: Learning and Identity, make a submission to BCE's Director - School Services, recommending the exclusion of a student from a Brisbane Catholic Education school.
-The Director - School Services, will, in turn, forward this submission with his/her own recommendation to the Executive Director for decision.
+In extreme circumstances, a Principal may, in consultation with the Senior Leader, make a submission to BCE's Head of School Progress & Performance, recommending the exclusion of a student from a Brisbane Catholic Education school.
+The Head of School Progress & Performance, will, in turn, forward this submission with his/her own recommendation to the Executive Director for decision.